Zven94/awesome-books-2/README.md

 # 📖 Hello World <a name="about-project"></a>

-> this is bootstrap project i have created using HTML, CSS, bootstrap, linters
+> this is Awesome books project we have created using HTML, CSS, Javascript, linters

 ## 🛠 Built With <a name="built-with"></a>